sneha313/Projects/README.md

 http://sneha313.netlify.com/project4/test_project

-This web page is having image caurosel which works on left/right arrow hits.
+This web page is having image caurosel which works on left/right arrow key hits.
-I am working to fix mouse over input text event.
+The left/right arrow key hits will not be functional once the hit is over input text area.
+This has been built on HTML, CSS, BootStrap, JQuery and JavaScript.

 Please watch this space for upcoming projects based on web technologies.